litepast/RYS-backend/README.md

 I'd like to add that as of right now, this project works with only one user/spotify application.

+## Thanks

+https://github.com/davidkrantz/Colorfy/blob/master/spotify_background_color.py by https://github.com/davidkrantz for making public his code to get the most dominant color of an album cover like Spotofy does.

 ## How to use this Project

 You will need a Python enviroment on your system if that was not clear enough! with PIP and all that comes with it, this project is built using Python 3.11.
 I used [VSCode](https://code.visualstudio.com/) as my IDE.